bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-3">4.3 Regular Grids</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Unrestrained randomness will only get us so far; we need techniques to tame and constrain it.
-One particularly prominent technique in the generative art world is to work with grids, which allow us to structure our randomness.
+<p>Unrestrained randomness will only get us so far; we need techniques to
+tame and constrain it.
+One particularly prominent technique in the generative art world is to work with grids, which allow us to structure our randomness.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-3a">4.3a The Nested For Loop</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The nested for loop consists of one loop running within another.
-Because grids are comprised of columns (along the x axis) and rows (along the y axis), the nested for loop comes in very useful in their construction.
+<p>The nested for loop consists of one loop running within another.
+Because
+grids are comprised of columns (along the x axis) and rows (along the y axis), the nested for loop comes in very useful in their construction.
 What we'll typically do is start along the y axis and create our rows, and for each row, we move from left to right along the x axis, filling out each cell within the column.
-This movement mimics how computers have historically drawn pixel data to their displays; start at the top left, move across, and work your way down.
+This movement mimics how computers have historically drawn pixel data to their displays; start at the top left, move across, and work your way down.</p>

-The outer loop will therefore be our y axis, moving down.
-For each iteration of the y axis, the inner (nested) loop will move across, populating the x axis.
+<p>The outer loop will therefore be our y axis, moving down.
+For each
+iteration of the y axis, the inner (nested) loop will move across, populating the x axis.</p>

 <pre>
 // <i>Example nested loop structure.</i>